Budgeting & Cash-Flow Hacks to Find Money You Didn't Know You Had

 "Coach, this all sounds great, but I'm living paycheck to paycheck.
 Where am I supposed to find an extra $200 a month?"

-But here's the truth most teachers miss: Many teachers discover they already have the money — it's just leaking out in places they haven't noticed yet.
+But here's the truth most teachers miss: Some teachers discover they already have the money — it's just leaking out in places they haven't noticed yet.

 I'm not talking about cutting out coffee.
 I'm not telling you to pick up a second job (though I'll share how I did that too).
 I'm talking about redirecting what you're already spending so you can invest it instead.